Kiarash-Parvizi/The-Art-of-Multiprocessor-Programming-Solutions/Chapter 1/Readme.md

 - or counted all other prisoners twice except for one which he's counted once.
 And the initial state of the lamp was 'on'

 ---

+## Exercise 5:
+The same warden has a different idea.
+He orders the prisoners to stand in line, and places red and blue hats on each of their heads.
+No prisoner knows the color of his own hat, or the color of any hat behind him, but he can see the hats of the prisoners in front.
+The warden starts at the back of the line and asks each prisoner to guess the color of his own hat.
+The prisoner can answer only “red” or “blue.”
+If he gives the wrong answer, he is fed to the crocodiles.
+If he answers correctly, he is freed.
+Each prisoner can hear the answer of the prisoners behind him, but cannot tell whether that prisoner was correct.

+### Solution:
+The first prisoner can't possibly know the color of his own hat, but he can see all other hats.
+Lets say that there are x number of red and y number of blue hats.
+He gives up on himself and says red if x mod 2 == 1 and blue otherwise.
+Once they hear the first answer each one memorize it as A. If they heard red A=1 otherwise A=0.
+Then any time they hear someone answering red they change A to ((A+1) mod 2).
+Once it's his turn to answer, he just says red if { number-of-red-hats-in-front-of-him mod 2 == A } and blue otherwise.<br/>
+Note that the last prisoner is seeing 0 red hats in front of him.<br/>
+If the first prisoner is honest, all others are guaranteed to give the right answer.

+---